 The door to the study slammed open, revealing a wizened figure who, despite his age, held the black sword of a Blood Priest in steady arms as he advanced into the room, magic outlining his entire, red-robed form.
 Marinae leapt backwards, stumbling over a chair and falling in a heap.
 “We must stop it!”
 High Priest Yorin yelled.

 His left hand seized Doil’s wrist in a vice-like grip that belied his apparent weakness, and Doil felt ice shooting up and down his arm.
-His fingers spasmed, and at last the stone fell free, drawing streamers of blood from his palm along with it; it was no longer white, but swirled with blood that was almost iridescent, as if a slick of oil covered the blood.
-As soon as it had, High Priest Yorin flashed out with his sword, the point driving into the stone, which shattered, the blood draining away into the fragments as if it had never been.
+His fingers spasmed, and at last the stone fell free, drawing streamers of blood from his palm along with it; it was no longer white, but swirled with blood that was almost iridescent, as if a slick of oil covered the stone.
+As soon as it had fallen free, High Priest Yorin flashed out with his sword, the point driving into the stone, which shattered, the blood draining away into the fragments as if it had never been.
 The inside of the stone was a black that seemed to draw in the scant light in the study.

 His unexpected strength seemed to leave him in a breath, and High Priest Yorin sagged, leaning on his sword.
-“Are you alright, young man?” he wheezed, wrapping strips of his own robe around his non-sword hand, which Doil could see had a wide slash right across the palm.
+“Are you alright, young man?” he wheezed, wrapping strips of his own robe around his non-sword hand, which Doil could see had a wide slash across the palm.

 “I’m alright,” she said, rubbing her head.
 “Just – caught by surprise, is all.”